Separating trees and simple congruences of the weak order: Separating trees and posets of simple congruences

 For a node~$j$ in a directed tree~$T$, we call \defn{parents} (resp.~\defn{children}) of~$j$ the targets of the outgoing arcs (resp.~the sources of the incoming arcs) at~$j$ and \defn{ancestor} (resp.~\defn{descendant}) \defn{subtrees} of~$j$ the subtrees attached to them.
 This paper focuses on the following family of trees.

-\begin{definition} A \defn{separating tree} is a directed tree on~$[n]$ such that \begin{itemize} \item each node has at most two parents and at most two children, \item a node~$j$ with two parents (resp.~children) \defn{separates} its two ancestor (resp.~descendant) subtrees, meaning that all nodes in the left subtree are smaller than~$j$ while all nodes in the right subtree are larger than~$j$. \end{itemize} \end{definition}
+\begin{definition} A \defn{separating tree} is a directed tree on~$[n]$ such that \begin{itemize} \item each node has at most two parents and at most two children, \item a node~$j$ with two parents (resp.~children) \defn{separates} its two ancestor (resp.~descendant) subtrees, meaning that all nodes in the left subtree~$L$ are smaller than~$j$ while all nodes in the right subtree~$R$ are larger than~$j$ (and we then write~$L < j < R$ and~$L < R$). \end{itemize} \end{definition}

 \begin{example} \cref{fig:separatingTrees} represents some separating trees.
 We use the following conventions: \begin{itemize} \item all edges are oriented from bottom to top, so that we omit to add arrows to specify the direction of the edges, \item the vertices are ordered increasingly from left to right. \end{itemize}